 Cottage Garden Seeds have been growing heirloom Sweet Peas for over 5 years.

-We now hold the largest collection of sweet peas in Tasmania, and pride ourselves of making rare varieties available to the rest of Australia, and other parts of the world.
+We now hold an extensive range of sweet peas in Tasmania, and pride ourselves of making rare varieties available to the rest of Australia, and other parts of the world.

 History of Sweet Peas.

-Sweet peas (Lathyrus odoratus) are native to the eastern Mediterranean—principally Sicily, Calabria and the Aegean islands—they were brought to western Europe in the late 17th century by Franciscan monk and botanist Francesco Cupani
+Sweet peas (Lathyrus odoratus) are native to the eastern Mediterranean, they were brought to western Europe in the late 17th century by Franciscan monk and botanist Francesco Cupani.

 In 1793 the English gardener Henry Eckford began selective breeding in Scotland, producing larger flowers and a wider range of colours.
 His work, continued by other Victorian breeders, transformed the species from modest garden climber into the showy, fragrant cultivars prized today.

-During the 20th century, breeders refined traits such as fragrance, stem length and disease resistance.
+During the 20th century, breeders like, Dr Keith Hammett, Mr Roger Parsons and the MacDonald brothers; refined traits such as fragrance, stem length and disease resistance.
 Heirloom and open-pollinated varieties preserved the heritage of many classical colours and scents, while modern hybrids offer extended vase life and novel hues.

 Sweet peas (Lathyrus odoratus) come in several distinct types, each with its own flower form, plant habit and growing characteristics.